Ardem Patapoutian shared The Kavli Prize in Neuroscience in 2020 for answering a basic question: How does touch actually work?

 Hall: Ardem says scientists could also use the gene-editing technology known as CRISPR to treat genetic mutations in how Piezos are built.

-Patapoutian: I don’t want to overstate it, of course, because it’s very early days, and the scientific community is being very careful in how fast these kind of technologies are explored.
+Patapoutian: I don’t want to overstate it, of course, because it’s very early days, and the scientific community is being very careful in how fast these kinds of technologies are explored.
 But at the same time, it is indeed very exciting promise that for genetic disorders that you know what the mutation is, there is the possibility of going and correcting them.

 Hall: These fixes are still years away from being available.
 But Ardem says the possibilities are thrilling.